MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 ---

-# Filter backlogs or queries based on keywords, tags, or other fields
+# Filter backlogs, boards, queries, and plans

 [!INCLUDE [temp](../includes/version-all.md)]

 <a id="filter"></a>

 When you have a large number of work items listed or displayed, filtering can support your ability to focus on a subset of them.
 With filtering, you can selectively choose what work items are listed or displayed.

+Use filters to perform these tasks:
-For example, in daily scrum meetings you can filter the Kanban board or Task board to focus on a team member's work for an iteration.
+- In daily scrum meetings, filter the Kanban board to focus on assigned work for a specific sprint.
-The filter function is available from all Azure Boards tools: work items, boards, backlogs, sprint backlogs and taskboards, queries, and plans.
-The set of features supported depends on the tool and Azure DevOps version.
-Use the content selector to view the filters available for your version.

-With parent work item filters, you can focus on one or more select features or epics.
+- Or, if your team uses the Taskboard, filter for a team member's completed assigned work.
+- To focus on a group of work items, filter based on the Parent Work Item, by Area Path, or Tags.
+- Triage work items, create a query and filter to focus on similar work grouped by Area Path or Tags.

 ### Supported filter functions

+::: moniker range=">= azure-devops-2019"

+Filter functions are available from all Azure Boards tools: Work items, Boards, Backlogs, Sprint Backlogs and Taskboards, Queries, and Delivery Plans.
+The set of features supported depends on the tool and Azure DevOps version. *(Use the content selector to view the filters available for your version.)*

+::: moniker-end

+::: moniker range=">= tfs-2017 < azure-devops-2019"

+Filter functions are available from all Azure Boards tools: Boards, Backlogs, Sprint Backlogs, Taskboards, Queries, and Delivery Plans.
+The set of features supported depends on the tool and Azure DevOps version. *(Use the content selector to view the filters available for your version.)*

+::: moniker-end

+::: moniker range=">= tfs-2017"
 ---
 :::row:::
    :::column span="1.5":::